gruntjs-updater/cmsdeploy/README.md

 Here, the "protocol" field indicate whether this is a https client request or not.

+#### options.delayTime
+Type: `Number`
+Default value: `250`

+A number value that is used to indicate how much time should be delayed between sending each request.

 #### options.postData
 Type: `Object`
 Default value: `{}`